warbe-maker/VBA-Component-Management/README.md

 ### Common Components
 #### The concept of "hosted" Common Components
 A _VB-Component_ considered common for _VB-Projects_ is preferably developed and maintained in a dedicated Workbook last but not least because this allows a dedicated regression test environment .
 The consequence: When a used component has a valuable common quality it is copied into a dedicated (hosting) Workbook where it "lives" from then on.
 The conclusion: A ***true*** Common Component is one hosted, i.e. developed, maintained and (regression) tested in a dedicated Workbook.
 It looks like an avoidable effort but on the long run it pays off for a professional VB-Project development.
-See also the blog post [Common VBA Components][7].
+See also the blog post [Common VBA Components][6].
 #### The service
 The initial intention for the development of CompMan was to keep _Common&nbspComponent_ up-to-date in all VB-Projects using them.
 To achieve this the _Export Service_ maintains hosted _Raw&nbsp;Common&nbsp;Components_ with a [_Revision Number_](#the-revision-number) as a copy of the _Export&nbsp;File_ in a [Common-Components](#compmans-default-files-and-folders-environment) folder.
-The _Update-Outdated-Common-Components_ service checks for serviced Workbook whether a _Used&nbsp;Common&nbsp;Component_ is outdated and displays an update dialog, also allowing to display the code difference by means of WinMerge ([WinMerge English][4], [WinMerge German][5].
+The _Update-Outdated-Common-Components_ service checks for [serviced](#enabling-the-services-serviced-or-not-serviced) Workbook whether a _Used&nbsp;Common&nbsp;Component_ is outdated and displays an update dialog, also allowing to display the code difference by means of WinMerge ([WinMerge English][3], [WinMerge German][4].

 ### The _Revision Number_
 CompMan is pretty much focused on _Common&nbsp;Components_.
 In order to prevent updates of _Used&nbsp;Common&nbsp;Components_ with outdated raw versions CompMan maintains a _Revision Number_ for them which is increased whenever a new modified version is exported.
 The _Revision Number_ is maintained in a file _ComCompsHosted.dat_ located in the Workbook folder and kept in sync with the Revision Number_ in a file _ComCompsSaved.dat_ located in [the _Common Components_ folder](#the-common-components-folder).